gizmodata/spark-connect-proxy/README.md

 ```

 That will output several files (which will be git ignored for security reasons):
-- file: `tls/ca.crt` - the EMR Spark cluster generated TLS certificate - needed for your PySpark client to trust the Spark Connect Proxy server (b/c it is self-signed)
+- `tls/ca.crt` - the EMR Spark cluster generated TLS certificate - needed for your PySpark client to trust the Spark Connect Proxy server (b/c it is self-signed)
-- file: `scripts/output/instance_details.txt` - shows the ssh command for connecting to the master node of the EMR Spark cluster
+- `scripts/output/instance_details.txt` - shows the ssh command for connecting to the master node of the EMR Spark cluster
-- file: `scripts/output/spark_connect_proxy_details.log` - shows how to run a PySpark Ibis client example - which connects securely from your local computer to the remote EMR Spark cluster.
+- `scripts/output/spark_connect_proxy_details.log` - shows how to run a PySpark Ibis client example - which connects securely from your local computer to the remote EMR Spark cluster.
 Example command:

 ```shell
 spark-connect-proxy-ibis-client-example \
   --host ec2-01-01-01-01.us-east-2.compute.amazonaws.com \